 Every project requires a primary supervisor from the above named five.
-While the proposed research needs to be driven by applicants, they should be endorsed by proposed supervisor before making an application.
+While the proposed research needs to be driven by applicants, they should be supported by a proposed supervisor before making an application.
+Supervisors can only formally endorse an application once it is completed and submitted on time.
+If the application falls short of the expected standard it may not be taken forward for further review.

-Every fellow is expected to have 3-4 supervisors: one UOC primary supervisor with expertise in the core of the fellow's application, one UOC co-supervisor, one COS or NH nonacademic co-supervisor depending on the fellow's intersectoral secondment plans; and potentially one international academic or industrial co-supervisor for fellows whose application includes one or more international secondments or short visits.
+Every fellow is expected to have 3-4 supervisors: one UOC primary supervisor with expertise in the core of the fellow's application, one UOC co-supervisor, one industry partner nonacademic co-supervisor depending on the fellow's intersectoral secondment plans; and potentially one international academic or industrial co-supervisor for fellows whose application includes one or more international secondments or short visits.
+Applicants only need to identify a primary supervisor for the application.
+They may list more than one at this stage if pertinent to the project being proposed.

-5.2.5.
+5.2.6.
 Keywords